Cantera/cantera-website/pages/science/reactors/reactors.rst

                      flows through it at a constant mass flow rate.

 A set of reactors with a mole based state vector were implemented to leverage preconditioning techniques which do not have the same applicability to traditional mass fraction based solutions.
+More on preconditioning can be found in the CVODES time integration `here. <https://cantera.org/science/reactors/cvodes.html>`__
 The primary difference in "Mole reactors" being that the governing equations are derived using moles instead of mass fractions.